richelbilderbeek/music/Ljum.md

 and a -in my opinion- stock-standard beat and piano music, made me develop annoyance for the song.
-I phrased it as 'an obvious lack of talent', although I could also phrase it as 'raw' or 'pure' or 'urban' and I am aware I cannot estimate the talent of Ant Wan at all: he may be a great artist; I am just -with my mediocricy in Swedish- unable to connect with his song in the way he probably hopes.
+I phrased it as 'an obvious lack of talent', although I could also phrase it as 'raw' or 'pure' or 'urban'.
+Only later I realized: this song probably is already parody!
+It is a song in which Ant Wan criticizes this musical genre, with a purposefully amplified autotune, a childishly simple melody and materialistic (for example, the protagonist does not understand why a girl that gets love and flowers, prefers that over getting expensive watches) and 'dumb' lyrics (for example, the protagonist insinuates it is higher status to visit people at their place, over having them as guests at one's own home):
+Ant Wan is a genius!

 In both The Netherlands and in Sweden it is a tradition to write poems for Christmas that rhyme clumsily.
 Just in the way 'Dum'